pivotal/docs-tas-adapter/install.md

     ```

-1. Generate a self-signed TLS certificate for ingress to applications deployed with the Application Service Adapter.
+1. If you do not already have a wildcard certificate and private key pair for HTTPS application ingress, generate a self-signed certificate.

     If you are using `openssl`, or `libressl v3.1.0` or later: